Zerit XR Side Effects

 Uncommon (0.1% to 1%): Gynecomastia[Ref]

-Genital pain (up to 17%) and urinary incontinence (up to 11%) were reported in children; these side effects were not listed for adults.[Ref]
+Conjunctivitis (up to 44%), eye disorder (up to 17%), abnormal vision (up to 11%), and conjunctival edema (up to 20%) were reported in children; these side effects were not listed for adults.[Ref]

 Frequency not reported: Fanconi syndrome[Ref]